-Each breast cancer is unique, and each reconstruction surgery and its timing are unique.
-Breast reconstruction can be done at different times, depending on what works best for your situation.
-Your breast reconstruction team in Dallas, TX will work closely with your other doctors to determine the best possible treatment for you as well as optimal results for reconstruction.
+Every breast cancer is unique, and the same goes for every breast reconstruction surgery.
+Depending on what works for you and your unique situation, the reconstruction procedure can be done at various times.
+Your breast reconstruction team in Dallas, TX will work closely with other breast specialists to identify the best possible treatment plan for you, including the optimal results for breast reconstruction.

 As a staged approach

 A staged approach is also referred to as delayed-immediate breast reconstruction.
 It will involve having some reconstructive surgery done during lumpectomy or mastectomy, and more reconstructive surgery after other treatments.

 It is important that your team of doctors, including your breast reconstruction specialists in Dallas, TX, discuss your unique situation.
 Together, you can decide on the treatment plan and approach that is best for you.